Angus Wilson was born 11 August 1913, and died 31 May 1991

 - Envy has the ugliness of a trapped rat that has gnawed its own foot in its effort to escape.

 - The novelist must be his own most harsh critic and also his own most loving admirer and about both he must say nothing.

 - The impulse to write a novel comes from a momentary unified vision of life.

 - All fiction for me is a kind of magic and trickery, a confidence trick, trying to make people believe something is true that isn’t.

 - The roots of art and play lie very close together.

-Sir Angus Frank Johnstone-Wilson was an English novelist and short story writer.
+Sir Angus Frank Johnstone-Wilson, known as Angus Wilson, was an English novelist and short story writer.
 He won the 1958 James Tait Black Memorial Prize for The Middle Age of Mrs Eliot.
 He received a knighthood for his services to literature.

 Please click here for our Literary Birthday Calendar